 MICHELLE HARRISON – FROM FACT TO FICTION THAT FIZZLES

 Bestselling children’s author Michelle Harrison is well-known for her magical worlds and affinity with the number thirteen, black cats, wishes, curses and secrets.
 Her love of spooky stories continues to inspire her work including the Thirteen Treasures series, One Wish, and her recent series about the Widdershins sisters, A Pinch of Magic, which enchants children (and grown-ups) the world over.
-But how does she turn her research from real-life locations and folklore into fiction that captivates?
-And how can she inspire you to do the same?
+We found out how she turns her research from real-life locations and folklore into fiction that captivates.

 - Researching traditional folklore and mythology – where to begin?